PokemonAutomation/ComputerControl/Wiki/SetupGuide/Controllers/Controller-sys-botbase.md

 If not, you should go back to the [general setup guide](../README.md) and start over.

+### Step 1: Install ldn_mitm

+1. Download and unzip ld-mitm: https://github.com/Lusamine/ldn_mitm/releases/latest
+2. Copy the contents into the root of your SD card.

-### Step 1: Install sys-botbase and ldn-mitm
+### Step 2: Install sys-botbase 3 (sbb3)

-If you are reading this, you probably already have these setup.
-If not, [here's the guide](https://github.com/kwsch/SysBot.NET/wiki/Bot-Startup-Details).
+1. Download and unzip sbb3: https://github.com/PokemonAutomation/sys-botbase-cpp/releases/latest
+2. Copy the contents into the root of your SD card.

+Note that this is sys-botbase 3.
+This is an improved rewrite of the original sys-botbase that has additional features required by CC to achieve maximum performance and stability. sbb3 is backwards compatible with the official sys-botbase (sbb2) aside from the removal of the ACNH features.
+So you should be able to still use all your existing programs that rely on sbb2.

-### Step 2: Navigate your Switch to where it will accept a new controller.
+### Step 3: Navigate your Switch to where it will accept a new controller.

 sys-botbase will create a virtual wired controller that behaves like a real controller.
 So it can only connect if your Switch is ready for it.